-An Eastern king is simply another term for a regular king mattress.
+An Eastern king bed size is simply another term for a regular king mattress.
 Generally speaking, there are only two types of standard king size beds:

 Despite how it sounds, this has nothing to do with Eastern rulers and emperors in the 12th century, though that would be a pretty cool dream.